-ASSESSMENT STATUS/RESULT The Assessment Report and Implementation cycle consists of the Assessment Status/Result, also known as Data Collection Status/Summary of Result.
+Assessment Report and Implementation

 During the second semester of the assessment cycle, the assessment results are entered into the assessment management system, under the Assessment Status/Results tab.
-This is the section to upload two sample documents, one good and one needs improvement, as evidence of the task performed.
+Upload two sample documents as an evidence of the task performed.
 Take note that personal information such as names or personally identifiable information should not be included.
 Assessments are not about the persons assessed or assessing.
 Assessment is about measuring the student learning outcomes and administrative unit outcomes the College has set forth for students to achieve during their educational journey with GCC and identifying areas for improvements.
-To ADD a new Assessment Status/Result click on the button.
-To EDIT, select the bar with three dots, then select Open.